wagenbach/PyReach-Revision/docs/README_equipment_combat_integration.md

 ## Overview

-The Chronicles of Darkness system now features fully integrated equipment and combat systems based on the official **Hurt Locker** supplement.
-Characters must actually own, wield, and wear their combat gear, with authentic Chronicles of Darkness mechanics.
+Fully integrated equipment and combat systems based on the official **Hurt Locker** supplement and core CoD material.
+Characters must actually own, wield, and wear their combat gear.
+All of this gear has mechanics pulled from the literature.

 ## Equipment Types